onflow/flow/flips/README.md

 ## FLIP process

+Before submitting a new FLIP, check for prior proposals in the `flips` directory, the [Flow community forum](https://forum.onflow.org/) and ask in the [Discord server](https://discord.gg/flow).
+The idea may have been proposed before or may be in active discussion.
+Consider contributing or giving feedback to existing proposals.

+If a new proposal is appropriate, propose a rough sketch of the idea in the forum [Flow community forum](https://forum.onflow.org/) and engage in discussion with the community, project contributors, and maintainers, to get early feedback.
+Continue to expand the rough sketch into a draft using the FLIP template and further refine the proposal on the forums.

-Before submitting a FLIP, it is a good idea to discuss your aims with project contributors and maintainers and get early feedback.
-Use the [Flow community forum](https://forum.onflow.org/) or [Discord server](https://discord.gg/flow).
-After writing the FLIP draft, gather feedback from these experts before submitting it.
+After writing the FLIP draft, gather feedback from project contributors and maintainers before submitting it.

+Once the FLIP is ready for review:

 1. _(Optional)_ Recruit a sponsor from the maintainers of the project for which your FLIP concerns.

    You are not required to recruit a sponsor; this step is entirely optional.
    However, a sponsor acts as a valuable resource who can streamline the review process and increase the likelihood of your FLIP being accepted.

    If you do recruit a sponsor, identify them in the FLIP before posting the PR in step 2.

-2. Submit your FLIP as a pull request to [onflow/flow](https://github.com/onflow/flow).
+2. Submit your FLIP as a pull request to this repository ([`onflow/flow`](https://github.com/onflow/flow)).

    Name your FLIP file using the [template](./yyyymmdd-flip-template.md) `YYYYMMDD-descriptive-name.md`, where YYYYMMDD is the date of submission, and ‘descriptive-name’ relates to the title of your FLIP.
-For instance, if your FLIP is titled “Event Streaming API”, you might use the filename `20180531-event-streaming-api.md`.
+For instance, if your FLIP is titled "Event Streaming API", you might use the filename `20180531-event-streaming-api.md`.
 If you have images or other auxiliary files, create a directory of the form `YYYYMMDD-descriptive-name` in which to store those files.